minaerian/Azure-IaC/README.md

 3. Verify the deployments through the Azure portal or using the Azure CLI.

+## Deployment Scopes

+### Development Environment

+- **dev**: This environment is used for development purposes.
+It includes resources for various stages such as dev, qa, and prod.
+  - **dev**:
+    - `this_subscriptionId`: Deploys resources under a specific subscription for development.
+    - `hub_subscriptionId`: Deploys the hub network and related resources.
+    - `vnet_prefix`: Specifies the virtual network prefix.
+  - **qa**:
+    - Similar to dev but used for quality assurance testing.
+  - **prod**:
+    - Similar to dev but used for production-ready development resources.

+### Production Environment

+- **prod**: This environment is used for production deployments.
+It ensures the resources are ready for live use.
+  - **dev**:
+    - `this_subscriptionId`: Deploys resources under a specific subscription for production development.
+    - `hub_subscriptionId`: Deploys the hub network and related resources.
+    - `vnet_prefix`: Specifies the virtual network prefix.
+  - **qa**:
+    - Similar to dev but used for quality assurance testing in a production setting.
+  - **prod**:
+    - Similar to dev but used for live production resources.

+### Disaster Recovery Development Environment

+- **drdev**: This environment is used for disaster recovery scenarios in a development setting.
+It ensures that resources can be recovered and tested for resilience.
+  - **dev**:
+    - `this_subscriptionId`: Deploys resources under a specific subscription for disaster recovery development.
+    - `hub_subscriptionId`: Deploys the hub network and related resources.
+    - `vnet_prefix`: Specifies the virtual network prefix.
+  - **qa**:
+    - Similar to dev but used for quality assurance testing in a disaster recovery setting.
+  - **prod**:
+    - Similar to dev but used for production-ready disaster recovery resources.

+### Disaster Recovery Production Environment

+- **drprod**: This environment is used for disaster recovery scenarios in a production setting.
+It ensures that live resources can be recovered and maintained.
+  - **dev**:
+    - `this_subscriptionId`: Deploys resources under a specific subscription for disaster recovery production development.
+    - `hub_subscriptionId`: Deploys the hub network and related resources.
+    - `vnet_prefix`: Specifies the virtual network prefix.
+  - **qa**:
+    - Similar to dev but used for quality assurance testing in a disaster recovery setting.
+  - **prod**:
+    - Similar to dev but used for live production disaster recovery resources.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: